resourceguru/api-docs/endpoints/webhooks/payloads.md

 # Payloads

-Payloads are created for webhooks once any interactions with the application have taken place.
+Payloads are created for webhooks once any interaction with the application takes place.
-All payloads are created at real time, and consist of a unique id, a webhook id, which references the webhook which that payload was created for, an account id, which references which account the payload belongs to, the date when it was created, the event which the payload was created for, the action which triggered the creation of the payload, the time which the payload was last sent on, the response from the webhook's payload (receiving) URL, and the model, which consists of the data which has changed.
+All payloads are created immediately once an action is performed and the webhook is subscribed to that action.
+The format of a payload in the API is detailed below.

 ## Get Payloads